Shortlisted for Biographers’ Club Slightly Foxed Best First Biography Prize 2021

 Windswept: Walking in the Footsteps of Remarkable Women marks Abbs’s first foray into memoir and biography.
-Acquired at auction by Two Roads (an imprint of John Murray) in the UK, Tin House in the US, Random House BTB in Germany and publishers in France, Holland and Italy, Windswept is a feminist exploration of walking in wild landscapes.
+Acquired at auction by Two Roads (an imprint of John Murray) in the UK, Tin House in the US, Penguin Random House in Germany and publishers in France, Holland and Italy, Windswept is a feminist exploration of walking in wild landscapes.
 Here Abbs examines the role of non-urban walking on the lives, writings and art of several women including Gwen John, Frieda Lawrence, Nan Shepherd, Georgia O’Keeffe and Simone de Beauvoir, alongside a good smattering of audacious but entirely forgotten women.
 As she walks their paths – the empty plains of Texas, the mountains of Scotland, the rivers and forests of France – Abbs looks back at her own walking childhood in remote Wales and asks why women have been overlooked in the ‘literature of the leg’ and of nature writing.